Solving Nonlinear Absolute Value Equations: Preliminaries and setting of the problem

-We refer the reader to~\cite{DFP1962, MR73} for further results about $P_0$-- and $P$--matrices and maps.
-We finish this section with the following useful lemma.

-\begin{lemma}[A characterization of $P_{0}$--matrices] Let $A$ be a $(d\times d)$ matrix.
-Then $A$ is a $P_0$-matrix if and only if, for every diagonal matrix $\Delta_1$ with strictly positive entries and for every nonnegative diagonal matrix $\Delta_2$, the matrix $\Delta_1 +\Delta_2 A$ is invertible. \end{lemma}
+\begin{lemma}[A characterization of $P_{0}$-matrices] Let $A$ be a $(d\times d)$ matrix.
+Then $A$ is a $P_0$-matrix if and only if, for every diagonal matrix $\Delta_1$ with strictly positive entries and for every nonnegative diagonal matrix $\Delta_2$, the matrix $\Delta_1 +\Delta_2 A$ is invertible. \end{lemma} See \Cref{proof_lem-P0-invert} for the proof of this lemma.

-\textbf{Proof.} Let $A$ be a $P_0$-matrix.
-Then for every diagonal matrix $\Delta_2$ with nonnegative entries, the matrix $\Delta_2 A$ is also $P_0$, while for every diagonal matrix $\Delta_{1}$ with strictly positive entries, the matrix $\Delta_1 + \Delta_2 A$ is a $P$-matrix, therefore, in particular, it is invertible.
-Conversely, let us assume that $A$ is not a $P_0$--matrix.
-Then there exists $v\in\R^d$, $v\not= 0$ such that